Citi Benefits Handbook

 The Health Care Spending Account (HCSA) and the Limited Purpose Health Care Spending Account (LPSA) can save you money on your out-of-pocket dental expenses.
 Because you forfeit any money remaining in the spending account that you do not use by year end, estimate conservatively.

-If you choose medical coverage under the High Deductible Health Plan (HDHP) and establish a Health Savings Account (HSA), you may pay for eligible dental expenses with funds from your HSA.
+If you choose medical coverage under the High Deductible Plan with HSA and establish a Health Savings Account (HSA), you may pay for eligible dental expenses with funds from your HSA.